Azure/data-api-builder/docs/authorization.md

 the desired role must be specified in the `X-MS-API-ROLE` HTTP Header.

-If `X-MS-API-ROLE` is not specified, the request is assumed to be done using the `authenticated` system role.
+If `X-MS-API-ROLE` is not specified for an authenticated request, the request is assumed to be evaluated in the context of the `authenticated` system role.

 ## Permissions

 Permissions and their components,  `roles`, `actions`, `fields` and `policies`, are explained in the [configuration file](./configuration-file.md#permissions) documentation.

-There can be more than one permission defined on each entity, but only one at time can be active, and that is based on the role either automatically assigned by the Data API Builder engine to the incoming request, as explained before, or manually by specifying the `X-MS-API-ROLE` HTTP header.
+There can be multiple roles defined in an entity's permissions configuration.
+However, a request is only evaluated in the context of a single role.
+The role evaluated for a request is either a system role automatically assigned by the Data API Builder engine or a role manually specified in the `X-MS-API-ROLE` HTTP header.

 ### Secure by default

-By default entity comes with an empty permission, which means that no request, either anonymous or authenticated is allow to perform any action on the entity.
+By default, an entity has no permissions configured, which means that no role is allowed to perform any actions on the entity.

 To allow anonymous access to an entity, for example the `book` entity, the `anonymous` permission must be defined.
 For example: